 It brings him great comfort to know that because of his gift, Mater’s researchers can take another step towards beating ovarian cancer.

 By including Mater in your Will, you can support the worldwide fight against cancer and other serious diseases.

-We’re happy to discuss with you the many ways you can add Mater Foundation Brisbane to your Will, to ensure that your bequest will achieve what you want it to.
+We’re happy to discuss with you the many ways you can add Mater Foundation Queensland to your Will, to ensure that your bequest will achieve what you want it to.
 For a confidential discussion, please call our Donor Liaison Manager on 07 3163 8000 or complete the online enquiry form.